badersur/chirp/module-3/README.md

 ## Introduction

 In this section, we'll transition to the back-end of the Chirp! application.
-To start the beginnings of the back-end we'll need to create a new express application, add new routes to service our angular.js application and add authentication to protect some of our apis.
+To start the beginnings of the back-end we'll need to create a new express application, add new routes to service our angular.js application and add authentication to protect some of our APIs.

 ## Node.js

 Node.js or simply Node is an asynchronous I/O engine which allows you to write fast, scalable applications on the server using javascript.
-Its implemented on top of [Chromium's V8 Javascript](http://code.google.com/p/v8) runtime.
+It's implemented on top of [Chromium's V8 Javascript](http://code.google.com/p/v8) runtime.

 Node is single threaded and uses what is called an Event Loop to manage asynchronous tasks.
 We won't cover that aspect in detail in this module.